vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 # Liquidity provision mechanics

 The point of liquidity provision on Vega is to incentivise people to place orders on the market that maintain liquidity on the book.
-This is done via a financial commitment and reward + penalty mechanics, and through the use of a special batch order type that announces that a party is entering the liquidity provision (LP) service level agreement (SLA).
+This is done via a financial commitment and reward + penalty mechanics, and through the LP commitment transaction that announces that a party is entering the liquidity provision (LP) service level agreement (SLA).

 Important note on wording: